Bm3sG/camera-hacking-for-everyone/README.md

 # camera-hacking-for-everyone
 You can hack some cameras.
-Just type one of these magical rows given below.
-Enjoy!!!
+So easy !
+Give it a try :)